Oldest house in Cape May Point lost, but may save others

 Mayor Robert Moffatt said he was involved with trying to get a preservation district started in the Point years ago, before becoming a commissioner, but there was a lot of opposition.

-"People didn't want to become Cape May," he said of nearby Cape May City, which greatly restricts what owners of historic buildings can do with their property.
+"People didn't want to become Cape May," which greatly restricts what owners of historic buildings can do with their property, he said.
 "But it doesn't have to be like that."

 The borough could opt for a less restrictive approach, he said.

 "This was a done deal before I knew about it.
-That's the way things work -- it's private property," said Moffatt, the town's veterinarian.
+That's the way things work — it's private property," said Moffatt.
 "The only thing we can do is ask them to delay a little bit.
 It's a shame, but yes, I hope it can stimulate the community to get behind preservation."

 Welcome to the discussion.